boardfish/dissertation/contents/1-literature-review.md

 <!-- General introduction to argument -->

-Escape room maintainers apply technology to varying degrees, both inside and outside the experience.
+Escape room maintainers apply technology in varying ways, both inside and outside the experience.
 On the outside of the escape room experience, maintainers implement leaderboards, share team photos to social media, and interact with the team via a screen or handheld transceiver in the room.
-Entire puzzles are driven by technology in rooms that integrate it comfortably.
-Some more inventive applications within the room are also possible; *[The Gallery](https://escapist.nl/en/)* (visited in July 2019) uses a hidden camera to take a photo of attendees, applies filters, and displays the photo among works of art.
+Inside the room, entire puzzles are driven by technology in rooms that integrate it comfortably, and it can drive visual effects such as lasers and smoke.
+These implementations can be inventive and support rooms in novel ways; *[The Gallery](https://escapist.nl/en/)* (visited in July 2019) uses a hidden camera to take a photo of attendees, applies filters, and displays the photo among works of art.
 However, there is a general aversion to the use of technology in